 The standard terms and conditions define the consequences of non-compliance in payments.
 For example, in case the payment is delayed, an interest of 10% per month is chargeable.

-Best Practices for Writing Invoice Terms and Conditions
+Best Practices for Writing Invoice Payment Terms and Conditions

 - Mentioning the complete details of the firm and the client.